 A partnership among Prestonwood, Prestonwood Christian Academy and St. Timothy Christian Academy will provide a new home and greater opportunities for students who attend the local private school for those with learning differences.

 The new affiliation with St. Timothy was announced recently during Special Needs Ministry Emphasis Weekend.
-Pastor Jack Graham has long called the Special Needs Ministry a “Jesus Ministry.”
+Senior Pastor Jack Graham has long called the Special Needs Ministry a “Jesus Ministry.”
 Through this ministry, Prestonwood serves some 200 families with babies to senior adults with special needs.
 We also have many outreach events and ministry opportunities such as Night to Shine, a prom for special needs teens and adults in February founded by the Tim Tebow Foundation, and our annual Special Needs Ministry Dinner in December.

 St. Timothy Christian Academy was established in 2006 by the late Dr. Paul Warren, a noted Christian educator and psychologist who also helped PCA launch its Learning Lab program for students with learning difficulties.